Wankowicz-Lab/wankowicz-lab.github.io/_members/wankowicz.md

 In 2024, Stephanie opened her lab at [Vanderbilt University](https://www.vanderbilt.edu/) in the [Molecular Physiology and Biophysics Department](https://medschool.vanderbilt.edu/mpb/), [Center for AI in Protein Dynamics](https://www.ai-proteindynamics.org/), and [Center for Structural Biology](https://www.vanderbilt.edu/csb/).
 The lab has two main areas of research: (1) improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data by leveraging generative AI, (2) elucidating the structural mechanisms by which conformational entropy influences binding specificity and catalysis.
 Find out more about our current research in the [research tab](/research).

 Stephanie is deeply committed to enhancing equity and inclusion in science.
 At UCSF, she initiated a mentorship program for the [Biophysics program at UCSF](https://biophysics.ucsf.edu/) and founded a DEIJ Journal Club in the [Fraser lab](https://fraserlab.com/tags/deij_jc/).
-She plans to continue these impactful efforts at Vanderbilt.
+She plans to continue these efforts at Vanderbilt.

 Outside of lab, you are most likely to find Stephanie running in a park or on a trail!"